Sure, people will come to your restaurant for the food, ambiance, and impeccable service, but they need to find you first.

-That said, here’s our Top 10 Restaurant SEO Tips taken directly from our internal cookbook that are as sure to fill your tables faster than a good ol’ blue-plate-special.
+That said, here are our Top 10 Restaurant SEO Tips taken directly from our internal cookbook that is as sure to fill your tables faster than a good ol’ blue-plate-special.

 While this isn’t the Joy of Cooking equivalent to DIY SEO tips, it covers the basics that most restaurants and businesses struggle with.

 1. Keyword Research: Think for a minute how you search for things online.
 You type words into a search bar, hit the enter key, and in half-a-second are presented ten options, maybe a map and a few paid adverts to pick from.
 Things work the same for voice-search like on Google Now and Siri.
 To have any sustainable visibility on search engines – you need to be using the right key-words throughout your website and internet assets (like Facebook, images, articles, press releases, and business listings).